Our Verdict

 Drilling

-The DCD771C2 got off to a pretty good start in our drilling performance test, which is worth 35% of its total score.
-It earned solid approval based on its performance at drilling into a solid core door with a 5" hole saw, drilling through steel sheets with twist drills, and drilling through some dimensional lumber with a 1" paddle bit.
+This drill earned our approval based on its performance at drilling into a solid core door with a 5" hole saw, drilling through steel sheets with twist drills, and drilling through some dimensional lumber with a 1" paddle bit.

-The DCD771C2 did decently well with the 5" hole saw, drilling to the full depth of the saw without any issue.
+The DCD771C2 did decently well with the 5" hole saw, drilling to the full depth of the saw with no issue.
 It drilled the hole nice and smooth, not even stalling as it got close to the full depth.
-However, this drill did take a bit longer — about three times as long — than the top drills to reach this depth.
-Still, it was less than a minute.
+It took about three times longer than the top-performing drills to reach this depth, but it was still less than a minute.

-The DCD771C2 finished out with a solid performance when drilling through the steel sheets.
-Again, this drill never really struggled or stalled, but it did take a bit longer, though not much.
-It took 2.4 seconds to get through the 16 gauge sheet metal with the ¼" drill and 7-9 seconds to make it through with the ½" drill.
+The DCD771C2 did well drilling through the steel sheets, never struggling or stalling.
+It took 2.4 seconds to get through the 16-gauge sheet metal with the ¼" drill and 7-9 seconds to make it through with the ½" drill.
 However, it did bind up a bit with the ½" drill right as it punched through, requiring us to drop it down to the lower gear.

 Driving

-Next, we evaluated and scored the DCD771C2 driving power when setting screws; this is also responsible for 35% of its final score.
-The DCD771C2 earned a fantastic score, based on its performance at driving in both a countersunk #9 wood screw and a 5" long, ½" diameter lag screw.
+The DCD771C2 earned a fantastic score in our driving category, based on its performance at driving in both a countersunk #9 wood screw and a 5" long, ½" diameter lag screw.

 This cordless drill is phenomenal when driving in the normal wood screws.
 It set the screws very quickly with tons of power and had absolutely no problem setting the screw heads flush.
 The DeWalt DCD771C2 offers tons of control, letting you set the screw head to the perfect depth.